mybb/docs.mybb.com/1.8/faq/errors.md

   - MyCode _Replacement_ values of custom MyCodes
   - theme templates used for parsing MyCode
   - plugins related to post parsing
-  - user groups' _Username Style_
+  - HTML entered in the Admin CP (e.g. _Forum Rules_, user groups' _Username Style_)

   ##### Identifying the Cause

   To identify the problematic MyCode:
-  - copy the content of the broken message to a new thread, and remove custom MyCodes or other non-default features (embeds, mentions, etc.), or
+  - isolate the content of the broken message (e.g. by copying it to a new thread), and remove custom MyCodes or other non-default features (embeds, mentions, etc.), or
   - temporarily deactivate all or suspected plugins (you can use the _Configuration → Setings → Disable All Plugins_ setting)

   and see if the errors continue to occur.